Chinese New Year

 Year of the Snake Starts – on January 29th and runs for about 16 days.

-ABOUT THE YEAR OF THE SNAKE
+ABOUT THE YEAR OF THE HORSE

-The Snake Year
+The Horse Year

-The Snake Personality
+The Horse Personality

 To read more, check out the book “Handbook of Chinese Horoscopes.”